Blatman/Custom-Context-Menu/README.md

 * Light/Dark Mode handling Catalina onwards (Safari 15+)
 * Disabled menu items
 * Icon switching (item selection) (see Click the Piggy on last submenu)
+* Use of ellipsis when max width used (will give tooltip inherently for incomplete menu items)

 ## Usage